online submissions via

-Since we acquire first North American rights, submissions should be works
+Since we acquire first North American rights, submissions

-Questions?
+fair to all submitters, these will be returned unread.
 Need to withdraw a poem or part of a

-Need to withdraw another genre or an entire submission?
+Need to withdraw another genre?

 Please do so via